MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 		a = b
 		lr: limb_result = get_limb(i)

-		# If we finished iterating over all limbs, break out of this loop
+		# If we finished iterating over all the limbs, stop looping
 		if (lr.status == end) {
 			break
 		}